GUIDED TOURS FOR ADULTS

 Guided, group tours for grades K-12 can be tailored to the needs of individual groups and last one hour.
 Before your visit, be sure to preview our museum manners with your students.
 Click here to fill out the Tour Request Form.

 100% bus reimbursement also is available.
 Download the Bus Reimbursement Form here.

-What may students do and not do while they're on a museum tour?
-Click here to download Museum Manners for Students.
+What may your students do and not do in a museum while they're on a tour?
+Click here to download Museum Manners for Students/Youth.

 Learning to Look (Grades K–6)